Dumitrescu-Alexandru/TSignal/README.md

 Use pip install -r requirements.txt

+**IMPORTANT** Newer gpu architectures may not work out of the box because of incompatible cuda dependencies.
+If you encounter "RuntimeError: CUDA error: no kernel image is available for execution on the device", after installation, please additionally run (in the same environment):

+pip install torch==1.7.0+cu110  -f https://download.pytorch.org/whl/torch_stable.html

+Alternatively, if you only have a few sequences, you can also manually append  ` CUDA_VISIBLE_DEVICES="" ` in from of your run, which will force the run to be on CPU (e.g., `CUDA_VISIBLE_DEVICES="" python main.py  --test_seqs test_seqs.bin  --test_mdl deployment_sep_pe_swa_extra_inpemb_on_gen_best_eval_only_dec.pth --tune_bert --train_only_decoder`).
+Running on CPU may however be slow.

 ## 2 Data

 **Necessary for reproducing the main results:** We use data from [3].
 Add the necessary training